postcss/autoprefixer/README.md

 and to choose.

 So, JavaScript haven’t event basis syntax features, which are in another languages like Ruby or Python.
-There is no string interpolation, short lambda syntax, foreach statmenet for arrays, string and arrays slicing, etc.
+There is no string interpolation, short lambda syntax, foreach statement for arrays, string and arrays slicing, etc.

 With JavaScript preprocessors like CoffeeScript or TypeScript we can bring innovation back.
 We can add new operator and use it right now, without waiting for support in any browsers.

 Autoprefixer was written on pure JavaScript before.
 But CoffeeScript made